AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

 * May compile but will raise error at runtime

-   - Predefined exception `Constraint_Error` is raised
+   - Predefined exception :ada:`Constraint_Error` is raised

 * May be detected by compiler